 Parents of a toddler killed by an IKEA dresser have recently filed a lawsuit against IKEA.

 At the heart of the argument: the furniture giant’s recall efforts.
-IKEA has been aware of fatalities associated with their unstable dressers.
-But the company’s response to the dangers over the years were not enough to protect families.
+IKEA has been aware of fatalities associated with unstable dressers.
+But the company’s response to the dangers over the years was not enough to protect families.

 IKEA Dressers: History of Problems and Recall Notices